magnusoberg/dotfiles/README.md

 ssh-add

 # Setup git
-git config --global user.email magnus2.oberg@gmail.com
-git config --global user.name "Magnus Oberg"
+git config --global user.email "your.name@example.org"   # Should match one of your emails added in GitHub git config --global user.name "Your Name"

 # Login to GitHub account and select settings/SSH keys
 # Add new SSH key